MarathonLabs/marathon/docs/docs/cloud.md

 - Application: `/home/john/sample/build/Build/Products/Debug-iphonesimulator/sample.app`
 - Test APK: `/home/john/sample/build/Build/Products/Debug-iphonesimulator/sampleUITests-Runner.app`

 One important thing to note is that `*.app` files are actually folders in disguise.
-To transfer them, it's necessary to convert these bundles into standard zip archives:
+To transfer them, it's necessary to convert these bundles into `.ipa` format or standard `zip` archives:

 ```shell
 # file structure